20250813_13105622-960x1149

 Mongolia

-The green grasses of the Great Steppe stretch far out to the horizon.
-However, an astute rider will easily spot herds of horses, cattle and sheep wandering near the ger.
-Not far to the West, the monumental peaks of the Khangay Mountains rise to the sky, and in their shadow grows a mysterious, larch-scented taiga.
-Horses are snorting quietly.
-We have come from the Karakorum, and we have a long way to go to the Mongolian Sands, also known as the Little Gobi Desert.
+The green grasses of the Great Steppe stretch far into the distance, all the way to the horizon.
+A sharp-eyed rider can easily spot herds of horses, cattle and sheep grazing near the gers, the traditional Mongolian yurts.
+Not far to the west rise the monumental peaks of the Khangai Mountains, and in their shadow grows the taiga forest, scented with larch.
+The horses snort quietly.
+We have come from Karakorum, and a long road lies ahead – all the way to the White Lake.
+Mount up and let’s ride!

 • Days overall